Dirty Feet are Happy Feetby Elizabeth MacDonald

 I’ve had my fair share of dirty looks already this summer, as my kids run around the playground without shoes.
-I mean, we are already a spectacle with 4 young kids and a growing baby bump.
-It’s not like my kids don’t have shoes; trust me, their closets are overflowing despite my best efforts of minimalization.
+I mean, we are already a spectacle with 5 kids, so bare feet are just par for the course.
+It’s not as if my kids don’t have shoes; trust me, their closets are overflowing despite my best efforts of minimization.
 There are flip flops, sandals, sneakers, water shoes – and that’s just this season’s selection.
-My children have a gorgeous array of clothing, bows, hats, and other accessories to choose from, and yet, they are typically mismatched and dirty within hours of waking up.
+My children have a gorgeous array of clothing, bows, hats, and other accessories to choose from, and yet, they are typically mismatched and dirty within hours of waking up in the summer.

-I used to think that toddlers running around barefoot was a danger and reflection on poor parenting – man, I have come quite a ways since those ‘judgmental-perfect-parenting days!’
+I used to think that toddlers running around barefoot was dangerous and a reflection on poor parenting – (Didn't we all know everything before we had kids?)
 Not only have I stopped judging, but I actually seek out those other barefoot families now!
-Ha.

 Why I Love Dirty Feet